Conglomerate (play): Reception

 A different critic from Wireless Weekly reviewing a 1939 production said "I must congratulate Mr. Alexander Turner on his story.
 Its many facets were cleverly arranged, and I approved the way he based each scene on an extract from a letter written by a bank clerk in Murchison to his sweetheart at the coast."

 According to the Western Australian "he human sympathy, close observation and the clear simplicity of Mr. Turner's writing are again the virtues of this play.
-There is enough dramhtic quality in the plotting of the robbery to provide the tension that is probably necessary to make radio drama hold the attention of a wide audience, but it is the discovery and delineation of the life of bank clerk, railway guard, mothec, nurse, barmaid and miner and, in part, of the very Goldfields town itself, that lifts this play far above scores of others which have stories as involved and surprising as the wiring of a home-made radio set."
+There is enough dramatic quality in the plotting of the robbery to provide the tension that is probably necessary to make radio drama hold the attention of a wide audience, but it is the discovery and delineation of the life of bank clerk, railway guard, mother, nurse, barmaid and miner and, in part, of the very Goldfields town itself, that lifts this play far above scores of others which have stories as involved and surprising as the wiring of a home-made radio set."

-The Bulletin called it "a study of goldfields life, interesting in its minor details of bars, nurses, country trains, but depending too much on accident, and a crude “wow” type of ending."
+The Bulletin called it "a study of goldfields life, interesting in its minor details of bars, nurses, country trains, but depending too much on accident, and a crude "wow" type of ending".

 Premise

 According to Wireless Weekly it was "a cross-section of the life of a Murchison goldfield, Western Australia.
 It is a hard, hot, dusty picture.
 Yet romance emerges, crime, humor, pathos, tragedy.
-Into a relatively short play the author of “Hester Siding” and “Coat of Arms” has packed a three-dimensional view of a goldfields community—“the empty skyline of the fields, broken only by poppet heads and dumps; the barren expanse of semi-desert glittering in the fierce sunshine; and drawn back on to its dusty hillock like a regiment hard-pressed. the huddle of iron huts which is Murchison —railhead and metropolis of the Murchison goldfield, with unchallenged dominion over a thousand miles of the hardest country on earth.
-Gold beer heat wool machinery corrugated iron stones mail trucks —there’s your background for Murchison."
+Into a relatively short play the author of 'Hester Siding' and 'Coat of Arms' has packed a three-dimensional view of a goldfields community - the empty skyline of the fields, broken only by poppet heads and dumps; the barren expanse of semi-desert glittering in the fierce sunshine; and drawn back on to its dusty hillock like a regiment hard-pressed. the huddle of iron huts which is Murchison - railhead and metropolis of the Murchison goldfield, with unchallenged dominion over a thousand miles of the hardest country on earth.
+Gold beer heat wool machinery corrugated iron stones mail trucks —there's your background for Murchison".